aconchillo/guile-oauth/README.md

   authorization code.

 - (**oauth2-client-access-token-from-code** url code #:client-id #:redirect-uri
-  #:auth #:extra-headers) : Obtain an access token from the server *url* for the
+  #:auth #:extra-headers #:http-proc) : Obtain an access token from the server
-  given *code* using an Authorization Code grant.
+  *url* for the given *code* using an Authorization Code grant.

   - *url* : server URL to obtain an access token from.